Collaborative Document Editing with Multiple Users and AI Agents

-Beyond that, conceptually, we suggest to explore a new middle ground: \textit{focus- and collaboration-aware} agent initiative.
-Rather than ignoring the team's current focus entirely or relying only on explicit user text selections, agents could adapt their initiative to signals of attention, such as cursor or viewport positions, recent edits, or collaborative activity.
-This information could guide when and how to display suggestions.
-For example, in-focus suggestions might appear directly as comments or inline lists, while document-wide suggestions could be offered as a pull interaction: initially hidden and displayed only when needed, for example, by stepping through a list of results linked to specific tasks.
+Conceptually, such fixes still require a developer-chosen scope for agent comments, or alternatively, require users to specify such a scope per task, which adds to the demands of setup and prompting (cf. \cref{sec:results_design_feature_feedback} and \cite{Benharrak2024aipersonas, ZamfirescuPereira2023johnny}).
+As a potential alternative to shift that decision-making to the system, we suggest exploring a new middle ground: \textit{focus- and collaboration-aware} agent initiative.
+This also fits to participants rationales for preferring manual controls, which revealed the desire for keeping AI responses \textit{in view}, to not miss both (1) expected results (``It works, but I have seen no results'', \p{2}{5}) and (2) unexpected ones (``You're always afraid that some changes will happen to your documents'', \p{1}{7}).

-A related idea is to simulate agent attention and giving agents an in-document presence indicator (cf.~\cite{Prasongpongchai2025hand}), similar to the coloured text cursors for users in synchronous text editing.
+Concretely, rather than ignoring the team's current focus or relying on explicit user text selections, agents could adapt their initiative to signals of attention, such as cursor or viewport positions, recent edits, or collaborative activity.
+This could guide when and how to display suggestions.
+In-focus suggestions might appear as comments or inline lists, while document-wide suggestions could be offered as a pull interaction: initially hidden and displayed only when needed, for example, by stepping through a list of results linked to specific tasks.
+A related idea is to simulate agent attention and giving them an in-document presence indicator (cf.~\cite{Prasongpongchai2025hand}), similar to the coloured text cursors for users.